zenstackhq/zenstack-docs/blog/llm-acl/index.md

 Don't call Charts.js constructor.
 Don't output anything else.
 ```

-The LLM gives output like:
+The LLM gives output like the following, which we can directly pass to Charts.js:

 ```json
 {